Users of encrypted macOS computers are strongly advised to change their network password only from their Mac while on the campus network.

 - You will be prompted for your password, warned of impending logout, prompted for your password again, then logged out.
 The logout may take a little longer than normal as the encryption process starts.

-- Once you see the login screen, you may log in again.
+- Once you see the login screen, you may log in again and resume normal work.

-- You may check the status of encryption at System Preferences, Security & Privacy, FileVault.
+- Check the status of encryption at System Preferences, Security & Privacy, FileVault.

 - On the newest models, encryption may complete almost immediately.